 The Common law of England stated with the harsh doctrine that unless the parties expressly stipulated to the contrary, impossibility was no defence to an action for breach of a contract.
 In course of time, however, exceptions were introduced to modify the severity of the Doctrine.
-In English cases, it has been now held that when the common object of a contract cannot longer be carried out, the court may declare the contract to be at an end.
-This is known as the Doctrine of Frustration.
-The doctrine developed in England under the guise of reading implied to stick to a contract the purpose of which has disappeared.
+In English cases, it has been now held that when the common object of a contract cannot longer be carried out, the court may developed in England under the guise of reading implied to stick to a contract the purpose of which has disappeared.